Monocular Depth Estimation Using Cues Inspired by Biological Vision Systems: Experiments

 Actual per-class dimensions in metres are provided to the network that are representative of the average real-world size of a given object class, therefore facilitating the biological cue of familiar size.
 When introducing actual dimensions, performance improved in all cases.
 This is despite these dimensions not capturing the variance of object sizes within a given class; the implication of this is that the network was able to learn this variance on its own from the training data.

-\textbf{Alternative Baseline.} To confirm the findings discussed above, we perform similar experiments with a different baseline that consists of an encoder/decoder architecture, using an EfficientNet-B1 encoder \cite{tan_efficientnet_2019} and a standard upsampling decoder.
+\textbf{Alternative Baseline.} To confirm the findings discussed above, we perform similar experiments with a different baseline that consists of an encoder/decoder architecture, using an EfficientNet-B5 encoder \cite{tan_efficientnet_2019} and a standard upsampling decoder.
 The decoder outputs a single channel, which is passed through a ReLU with an offset of 0.0001 to permit use of the SILog loss function.
 The bin loss is removed.
-The results, in table \ref{tab:resultsNewBaseline}, clearly show that it is the \textbf{joint} addition of the instance areas and per-class true sizes that improve performance, which provides evidence for the significance of the familiar size cue in particular.
+The results, in table \ref{tab:resultsNewBaseline}, show that the \textbf{joint} addition of the instance areas and per-class true sizes improve performance somewhat, which provides some evidence for the significance of the familiar size cue in particular.

 \textbf{Efficacy of GloVe embeddings}.
 The use of language embeddings is intended to convey more information than just numerical labels alone, and while the intention is that some small size-related information pertaining to relative and familiar size may be present, it is not immediately intuitive that it would be.
 To prove that the GloVe embeddings aid performance, therefore, an ablation was performed using different representations of the same semantic data.
 These results are presented at the bottom of table \ref{tab:results2}.